 Weber's rugby journey took off when he won the Junior World Championship with the New Zealand U20s in 2011.
 While pursuing an applied science degree at Otago University, he began his senior rugby career with the Otago Razorbacks.
 However, he faced difficulties in 2013, leading him to shift his focus back to school.

 His dedication paid off, as he caught the attention of the Chiefs and was included in their wider training group.
 In 2014, he was named the captain of the Waikato ITM Cup squad and later served as co-captain with Whetu Douglas in the 2015 ITM Cup season.
 The following year, he made a move to Hawke's Bay for the Mitre 10 Cup.

-Weber made his debut for the Chiefs against the Crusaders in 2014 and following some impressive performances he was called into the New Zealand squad.
-He made his debut against Samoa in Apia in 2015 but has been unable to make the team again following a string of injuries and the strong competition for the All Black no.9 jersey.
+Weber made his debut for the Chiefs against the Crusaders in 2014 and impressed with his performances, earning a call-up to the New Zealand national team.
+He made his international debut against Samoa in Apia in 2015 but faced challenges in securing a regular place in the team due to injuries and tough competition for the All Blacks' number 9 jersey.

 |Maori All Blacks

 |2015 - 2023